Positive Operator Valued Measures and Feller Markov Kernels: POVMs that are norm bounded by scalar measures

-In the present section, we prove that absolutely continuous commutative POVMs admit a strong Feller Markov kernel.
-Then, we apply the result to the case of the unsharp position observable. \begin{definition}\cite{Schroeck,Schroeck1} A POVM $F:\mathcal{B}(X)\to\mathcal{F(H)}$ is absolutely continuous with respect to a measure $\nu:\mathcal{B}(X)\to[0,1]$ if there exists a positive number $c$ such that $\| F(\Delta)\|\leq c\,\nu(\Delta)$, for each $\Delta\in\mathcal{B}(X)$. \end{definition} \begin{theorem} Let $F$ be absolutely continuous with respect to a finite measure $\nu$.
+In the present section, we prove that a commutative POVM which is norm bounded by a scalar measure admits a strong Feller Markov kernel.
+Then, we apply the result to the case of the unsharp position observable. \begin{definition}\cite{Schroeck,Schroeck1} A POVM $F:\mathcal{B}(X)\to\mathcal{F(H)}$ is norm bounded by a measure $\nu:\mathcal{B}(X)\to[0,1]$ if there exists a positive number $c$ such that $\| F(\Delta)\|\leq c\,\nu(\Delta)$, for each $\Delta\in\mathcal{B}(X)$. \end{definition} \begin{theorem} Let $F$ be norm bounded by a finite measure $\nu$.
 Then, $F$ is uniformly continuous. \end{theorem} \begin{proof} Suppose $\Delta_i\downarrow\emptyset$.
 We have

-Proposition \ref{down} ends the proof. \end{proof} \begin{corollary} Let $F$ be absolutely continuous with respect to a finite measure $\nu$.
+Proposition \ref{down} ends the proof. \end{proof} \begin{corollary} Let $F$ be norm bounded by a finite measure $\nu$.
 Then, $F$ is commutative if and only if there exist a self-adjoint operator $A$ and a strong Feller Markov kernel $\mu:\sigma(A)\times\mathcal{B}(X)\to[0,1]$ such that:

 \end{corollary} \begin{proof} By theorem \ref{abs}, $F$ is uniformly continuous.
 Then, theorem \ref{uni} implies the thesis. \end{proof}